cuongtran-syr/FEDL_PTP/README.md

-# Solution - Predict Pushback Time Challenge (by Cuong_Syr team)
+# Solution of Phase 2: Federated learning to  predict pushback time Challenge (by Cuong_Syr team)

 Username: cuongk14

 ## Summary

-The solution is based on constructing an XGBoost regressor model for each airport separately.
-In total, we have 10 XGBoost models.
-We perform feature engineering based on all tables to extract informative features.
-The features combined with the groundtruth label  in training data is used to learn the XGBoost model.
+The solution is based on training collaboratively a single neural network regressor over a set of clients where each client is associated with one airline.
+On each round, each client will update its own parameters by stochastic gradient descent (SGD) and then send the model updates to the serve.
+The server aggregates the model updates and send the aggregated data to each client.

 # Setup